heroiclabs/nakama-cpp/test/README.md

 This is a project for running tests on nakama-cpp via CMake.
-You'll need an architecture-specific `nakama-sdk` release installed in `out`.
-Make sure it was built with `--config MinSizeRel`.
+Building it will automatically build nakama-sdk for the target platform as well.
+You can set `-DREMOTE_NAKAMA_SDK=TRUE` when configuring the tests to pull in a version of the nakama-sdk published on vcpkg.

 If you are building for Mac/iOS, you'll need to set your NAKAMA_TEST_DEVELOPMENT_TEAM environment variable to your team ID.
 Your can find your team ID at developer.apple.com.